 Share information via email and the web site about new and existing initiatives and programs

-Host a minimum of 3 speaker events throughout the year on education and/or workforce development topics
+Host speaker events throughout the year on education and/or workforce development topics

 Report on news relevant to AmCham committee members’ interests and initiatives